7 Tips for Building an Effective Ticket Escalation Process

 But if you get it right, your customers will be more likely to return, spend more and tell their friends.
 70% of consumers spend more money with companies that offer great customer service and brands that fulfill these expectations outperform their competition’s growth by 85%.

-Potential escalation scenarios
+Potential ticket escalation scenarios

 When a ticket is escalated, it often involves expert input from different teams and seniority levels.
 Ideally, an escalated ticket will be directed to the right person based on their business area and skills.
 However, sometimes it can be passed from team-to-team or up the ranks until it is resolved.